csandman/chakra-react-select/README.md

 #### `variant` — Options: `outline` | `filled` | `flushed` | `unstyled` — Default: `outline`

 You can pass the `variant` prop with any of `outline`, `filled`, `flushed`, or `unstyled` to change the overall styling of the `Select`.
 These will reflect the various appearances available for [Chakra's `<Input />` component](https://chakra-ui.com/docs/components/input#changing-the-size-of-the-input).

+If no `variant` is passed, it will default to `defaultProps.variant` from the theme for Chakra's `Input` component.
+If your component theme for `Input` is not modified, it will be `outline`.

 ```js
 return (